fjarilspartiet-se/fjarilspartiet/docs/english/TAC/TAC-100-organization/TAC-103-financial-framework.md

 # Financial Framework
 ## Fjärilspartiet

-### Executive Summary
+### Summary

-Fjärilspartiet operates on a donation-based model with no membership fees, enabled by our lean digital infrastructure and flexible governance model.
-This framework outlines how we sustainably manage resources while maintaining full transparency and ethical standards.
+Fjärilspartiet operates on a donation-based model without membership fees, made possible by our streamlined digital infrastructure and flexible governance model.
+This framework outlines how we manage resources sustainably while maintaining full transparency and ethical standards.

-### Revenue Streams
+### Revenue Sources

 #### Voluntary Contributions

 **Donation Principles**
 - No mandatory fees or contributions
-- Transparent donation processing through DPOP
+- Transparent donation management via DPOP
-- Multiple contribution levels welcomed
+- All levels of contributions are welcome
-- No one excluded from participation
+- No one is excluded from participation
 - Focus on sustainable, long-term support

-**Contribution Types**
+**Types of Contributions**
-- Financial donations
+- Monetary donations
 - Professional skills and time
-- Equipment and resource sharing
+- Sharing of equipment and resources
-- Venue provision
+- Provision of spaces
 - Technical expertise
 - Other in-kind contributions

 #### Public Funding

-**Party Support (Partistöd)**
+**Party Support**
 When eligible, we receive support at:
 - National level
 - Municipal level